 - The person's total non-concessional contributions for the income year is less than or equal to their non-concessional contributions cap for that year (see Non-concessional contributions cap).

-- At 30 June of the previous year, the person's total superannuation balance is less than the general transfer balance cap (see section, Total superannuation balance).
+- At 30 June of the previous year, the person's total superannuation balance is less than the general transfer balance cap - for $1.6 million for 2019-20 (see section, Total superannuation balance).

 - Assessable income is income before deductions.

 - Deductions for personal super contributions will reduce taxable income, but will not reduce assessable income.